Skip to main content

 Native Range

-Native to Texas and Louisiana, growing in open prairies, roadsides, and disturbed ground in full sun in poor, well-drained, often sandy or rocky soils.
-Widely cultivated and naturalized in parts of western North America, Australia, and Europe.
+Oenothera lindheimeri is native to Texas and Louisiana, where it grows on open prairies, roadsides, and disturbed ground in full sun and poor, sharply drained soils.
+Plants have naturalized in parts of western North America, Australia, and southern Europe from garden escapes.

 Suggested Uses